michaelbergin/nano-hackathon/my-site/instructions.md

 - Rendering: Canvas draws from bottom to top; the reducer stores layers in bottom→top order internally.
 - New action: `REORDER_LAYERS` updates the reducer with the new order while preserving unknown ids safely.
 - Adding layers: New vector/image layers are added to the top of the stack and appear at the top of the list.

+### Background Layer — NEW

+- A non-draggable Background layer is always at the bottom of the stack.
+- Default color is white (`#ffffff`).
+- The background row shows a color picker.
+Changing it updates the canvas immediately.
+- Background can be deleted; if removed and no other background exists, a new white background will be added automatically on next load.
+- Background does not participate in hit-testing for move interactions.
+- Background renders first and is included in screenshots/composites.

 ### Persistence